Events on This Day

 1971 - Paul McCartney formed a band called Wings.
 Joining McCartney in the group were Denny Laine, formerly of The Moody Blues, Denny Seilwell and McCartney’s wife, Linda.

-1975 - An Alia Royal Jordanian Airlines chartered Boeing 707, returning Moroccan workers home after vacation in France, plunged into a mountainside near Immouzer, Morocco.
+1975 - An Alia Royal Jordanian Airlines chartered Boeing 707, returning Moroccan workers home after vacation in France, crashed into a mountainside near Immouzer, Morocco.
+Its right wingtip and no. 4 (outer-right) engine struck a peak at 2,400 feet (730 m) altitude as it was descending from 8,000 feet (2,400 m) for a runway approach -- in heavy fog.
 All 188 aboard were killed.

 1977 - Tandy Corporation’s TRS-80 was unveiled at New York’s Warwick Hotel.
 Sold through Radio Shack stores, the $599.95 system featured a black-and-white-monitor, cassette tape storage, 4Kb of RAM (expandable to 48Kb) and a 1.78MHz processor.

-1981 - Despite a warning from President Ronald Reagan that they would be fired, air traffic controllers went on strike anyway, causing suspension of half the nearly 15,000 daily flights in the U.S. Two days later, Reagan dismissed all those who had defied his order.
+1981 - Despite a warning from President Ronald Reagan that they would be fired, air traffic controllers went on strike, causing suspension of half the nearly 15,000 daily flights in the U.S. Two days later, Reagan dismissed all those who had defied his order.

 1983 - Baseball Commissioner Bowie Kuhn resigned after 14 years on the job.
 Originally, he had been asked to take the job for six months or so.